 CES® is the defining event of the consumer technology industry, owned and produced by the Consumer Technology AssociationTM (CTA).
 This annual event is a massive showcase of consumer-oriented tech, with thousands of exhibitors and more than 100,000 attendees.
-In 2020, the event runs from January 7 to January 10.
+In 2020, the event ran from January 7 to January 10, and in 2021, it will run from January 6 to 9.
 It’s based at the Las Vegas Convention Center, with additional venues nearby, totaling nearly 3 million square feet of exhibit space.

 Why Exhibit at CES?